A-N-M-Noor/LazyGo_WRO2025/README.md

 | **ESP32 + Sensors + OLED**    | 5V               | Secondary Buck Converter         |
 | **Motors (20GA with encoder)**| Battery Voltage  | VNH2SP30 Motor Driver (built-in) |

 ---

-## Installation and Configuration

-1. **Battery Setup**:
-   - Connect the 3S LiPo pack to power rail or XT60 input
-   - Ensure battery management safety using a BMS or proper low-voltage cut-off

-2. **Main 5A Buck Converter (Pi + Lidar)**:
-   - Adjust output to **5.1V** for Pi and LiDAR
-   - Connect output through a capacitor filter for extra stability

-3. **Secondary Buck Converter (ESP32 PCB)**:
-   - Adjust output to **5V**
-   - Wire output to ESP32 VIN and sensor lines

-4. **Motor Driver (VNH2SP30)**:
-   - Connect input power directly from battery
-   - No need for external buck or regulator

-5. **Final Check**:
-   - Use multimeter to test all voltages before powering up components
-   - Ensure cooling and airflow for high-power regulators

----

-## Maintenance Tips

-- **Check Connectors Weekly**:
-  - Secure all screw terminals and pin headers
-- **Monitor Battery Health**:
-  - Never discharge below 9V or overcharge past 12.6V
-- **Inspect Buck Converters**:
-  - Touch test for overheating and ensure proper heatsinking
-- **Use a Multimeter**:
-  - Regularly verify output voltages and current draw

----

-This modular and carefully balanced power system allows **LazyBot** to run smoothly under demanding conditions while maintaining safety and long-term reliability. tubuntu

-## Future Improvements
-- Integrate a smart power monitoring system to dynamically adjust power distribution.
-- Upgrade to more energy-efficient components as technology advances. ( WE WILL BE AROUND HOPEFULLY)

----
 ## Camera Placement and Functionality

-The robot's main camera is positioned at the top and angled slightly downwards.
-This setup enhances object detection capabilities by providing:
-- **Close-Range Detection**: The camera can identify objects in close proximity with high accuracy.
-- **Extended-Range Detection**: Ensures objects further away are detected effectively.

-The camera feeds data to the **Raspberry Pi 5**, which processes image recognition algorithms to detect towers and corner lines.
-The processed data is then transmitted to the **ESP32 microcontroller** for real-time navigation and obstacle avoidance.
+The robot's main camera is positioned at the front and angled directly forwards.
+The camera is place 5cm above ground level so it is directly pointing towards the center of the towers.
+The camera feeds data to the **Raspberry Pi 5**, which processes the image to detect the towers.
+The processed dataalong with the LiDAR scan is used to plan the movement of the robot.
+The Pi then sends throttle and steering value to the ESP32.
+The ESP32 controls the motor and servo to move the robot.

 ---